mozilla-l10n/localizer-documentation/tools/pontoon/ui.md

 The editing space is located in the lower section of the workspace.
 The translator can edit the translation or suggestion in the text editor.

+To the lower-right side of the workspace, the translator can `COPY` the source string to the editor, `CLEAR` the area where translations are typed, and `SUGGEST` or `SAVE` the translation by clicking the corresponding button.

+To the lower-left side, a translator can access the workspace settings, keyboard shortcuts, and view the number of characters in the target and source string.

-When working on l20n files, the editing space will look a bit different.
+When working on l20n files, the editing space will look a bit different:

 ![Translation workspace for l20n files](/assets/images/pontoon/ui/workspace_l20n.png)

 In the example above, the string has 2 attributes: `value` and `title`.
 Both are displayed in the source section (highlighted in red), and available as separate input fields in the editing area (highlighted in orange).

-To the lower-right side of the workspace, the translator can `COPY` the source string to the editor, `CLEAR` the area where translations are typed, and `SUGGEST` or `SAVE` the translation by clicking the corresponding button.

-To the lower-left side, a translator can access the workspace settings, keyboard shortcuts, and view the number of characters in the target and source string.

 By clicking the gear icon, the translator can activate or deactivate `Quality Checks` or `Make Suggestions` and navigate to their user settings.

 ![Settings menu](/assets/images/pontoon/ui/settings.png)

-Note that access to certain settings may be restricted by [user rights](users.md).
+Note that access to certain settings may be restricted by [user rights](users.md#user-roles).

 By clicking the keyboard, a translator can view the workspace keyboard shortcuts.